More of Tom Lehrer

-More of Tom Lehrer was the second studio album recorded by musical satirist Tom Lehrer.
+More of Tom Lehrer was the second and final studio album recorded by musical satirist Tom Lehrer.
 The LP contains the same songs (in the same sequence) as the live album An Evening Wasted with Tom Lehrer, which was recorded and released earlier in the same year.
 The album was recorded and mixed in a single three-hour session at the RCA Studios in New York on July 8, 1959.